julie-is-late/TensorFlow-Signal-Processing/README.md

-### sources
+### Notes / Sources

-[1] at least for most practical applications.
+[1] At least this is true for most practical applications.
 An example can be seen here: [github.com/markostam/audio-deepdream-tf](https://github.com/markostam/audio-deepdream-tf)

+[2] Image showing the relationship between time series and frequency data.
+Source: [learn.adafruit.com/fft-fun-with-fourier-transforms/background](https://learn.adafruit.com/fft-fun-with-fourier-transforms/background)

-[2] images showing the relationship between amplitute and frequency.
+[3] images showing the relationship between amplitute and frequency.
 Source: https://processing.org/tutorials/sound/

-[3] image showing how digital audio data is stored.
+[4] image showing how digital audio data is stored.
 Source: [progulator.com/digital-audio/sampling-and-bit-depth/](http://progulator.com/digital-audio/sampling-and-bit-depth/) however, note that there are some very large errors in this article.
 Most importantly, it incorrectly does not cover how fourier transforms are used to go from the digital point sampling back to the analog signal.

 [misc]